Tutorial

 You can track the progress by running:

-juju status --watch 1s
+watch juju status --color

 When the application is ready, juju status will show something similar to the sample output below: